How to Run a Successful Program

-For years, studies have shown that school-age children lose many of their reading skills over the summer months if they do not continue to read while they are out of school.
+Studies have shown that school-age children lose much of their reading ability over the summer months if they do not continue to read while they are out of school.
 Summer reading clubs first started when library staff realized that they could make a difference.
-When further studies demonstrated that children who do not learn to read fluently by fourth grade will likely never feel totally comfortable with the printed word, our job was clear.
-Keep those children reading and make sure they have fun doing so!
+When further studies demonstrated that children who do not learn to read fluently by fourth grade will likely never feel totally comfortable with the printed word, our job was clear – keep those children reading and make sure they have fun doing so!
 When library staff shows enthusiasm for the program, it is infectious and the kids will have a great time.

 Registration of participants and statistics

 Library staff should encourage all kids to register for the program!

 You may wish to download a sample registration form, or devise one that best suits your own library’s needs.
 Please bear in mind that there is mandatory information that we’ll be collecting from participating libraries at the end of the summer, so please be sure to familiarize yourself with those questions before you begin.
 These statistics are useful not only to show how many children participated in the program, but also to highlight the great work being done in Canadian public libraries.

 Running the program

 The program materials have been designed with flexibility in mind.
 Below are a number of ways you might run the program in your library.